Trustee Knowledge and Understanding (TKU) Policy

 • attend training sessions with the Scheme’s Advisers to cover the key aspects of trusteeship, how it relates to the management of the Scheme and to familiarise themselves with key Scheme specific information;

-• work with the Pensions Team to identify any gaps in skills and knowledge which the Pensions Team will arrange to address.
+• work with the Pensions Team to identify any gaps in skills and knowledge which the Pensions Team will arrange to address; and

 Ongoing Training